mathigon/textbooks/content/functions/content.md

 :::

     // NOTES
     // onboard the game.
 User uses arrow keys to move platform.
 Platform is wider than the point shown.
-User plays several rounds.
+    // User plays several rounds.

 ![4%20Absolute%20Value%20Functions%205297933ab8b74fa0bcd2489d9175f097/Screenshot_2020-06-29_at_13.53.44.png](4%20Absolute%20Value%20Functions%205297933ab8b74fa0bcd2489d9175f097/Screenshot_2020-06-29_at_13.53.44.png)

 Now that you've played a few rounds and have the idea of how the game works, let's think about a strategy for hitting the target.
 Let's take a look at the game on a coordinate plane.

     // NOTES
     // The animation mock-ups are on a loop for minimal clicking in this draft.
 I don't think they need to be on a loop in the final.
 In fact, I actually envision these happening on one coordinate plane.
 This would make each a different state of the same interactive.
     // Left column shows states of game.
 Right column is the text matching the state.
 In final version of the chapter, this won't need to be a series of columns.

-::: column(width 240)
+::: column(width=240)

 [https://www.desmos.com/calculator/vy9nhnyp1z](https://www.desmos.com/calculator/vy9nhnyp1z)